freewarefocus/py400kb/README.md

 sudo ./py400kb.py --pi500plus --play-macro mymacro.jsonl
 ```

-## Using a different keyboard and/or mouse
+## How to use a different Keyboard and/or Mouse

 If you want to plug in a differnet keyboard or mouse instead of using one of the presets (--pi400, --pi500, --pi500plus) then you will need to pass in the device's HID, PID and device name.
 If you are just using a different mouse, for example, you can still use a preset and pass in an override just for the mouse.
 These commands were tested on Pi OS Bookworm & Trixie.